arthur-albuquerque/tocilizumab_reanalysis/README.md

 2. We used the R package [{renv}](https://rstudio.github.io/renv/) to make this R project as reproducible as possible.
 In summary, {renv} guarantees that all required R packages for this project are downloaded to your computer.
 Please check their ["Get Started" vignette](https://rstudio.github.io/renv/articles/renv.html) in case you would like to learn more about it.

 ## Notes
- There were twelve .RData files that were too large (>50MB) to upload to GitHub.
+ There were twelve .RData/.rds files that were too large (>50MB) to upload to GitHub.
 These files are essential to run these .Rmd scripts:

  - `/final_analyses/analyses/03_Figures_Draft.Rmd`
  - `/final_analyses/analyses/04_Sensitivity_Analyses_Different_Priors.Rmd`
  - `/final_analyses/analyses/05_Sensitivity_Analyses_Different_Baseline_Risks.Rmd`
  - `/final_analyses/analyses/07_Hospital_Discharge_Varying_Baseline_Risk.Rmd`

-We have uploaded these .RData files to [https://osf.io/veazj/](https://osf.io/veazj/).
-We then wrote code lines in these four .Rmd scripts to be able to load these .RData files directly from OSF without the need to save them into your computer.
+We have uploaded these .RData/.rds files to [https://osf.io/veazj/](https://osf.io/veazj/).
+We then wrote code lines in these four .Rmd scripts to be able to load these .RData/.rds files directly from OSF without the need to save them into your computer.
 We used functions such as ``url()``,``gzcon()``, and ``readRDS()``, inspired by [this script](https://osf.io/73thx/) we found online.

 The framework explained above works perfectly.
 Yet, it requires internet connection and we have experienced time-out issues while loading large files from OSF.
 Thus, if one prefers to load the files from your computer, we suggest to download